2023 The American Express purse, winner’s share, prize money payout

 The 2023 The American Express purse is set for $8 million, with the winner's share coming in at $1,440,000 -- the standard 18 percent payout according to the PGA Tour's prize money distribution chart.

-The The American Express field is headed by Jon Rahm, Scottie Scheffler, Tony Finau and more of the world's best players.
+The American Express field is headed by Jon Rahm, Scottie Scheffler, Tony Finau and more of the world's best players.
 Hudson Swafford won last year but is not defending since he went to LIV Golf.
+This is the best field the tournament has seen in 25 years.

 The 156-player field is a pro-am event on the PGA Tour schedule, with players earning their way into the field based on the PGA Tour's priority order.
 The pros play with an amateur each of the first three days, and the players rotate between the three courses for the first three rounds.